 Lawn Hill Gorge, the primary attraction in the park, cuts through the sandstone plateau of the Constance Range, on the eastern extremity of the Barkly Tableland.
 The gorge has been carved out by Lawn Hill Creek, which flows all year and is fed by numerous freshwater springs from the limestone plateau to the west.
 The gorge is a rich oasis with cabbage palms and other tropical vegetation.

-Also located in the park are the Gregory River and O'Shanassy Rivers which flow all year round.
+Also in the park are the Gregory River and O'Shanassy Rivers which flow all year round.
 The park contains 20 km of walking tracks.

 For more information on this hiking trail, please visit Queensland.com